amomen9/SQLServer-DBA-Tools/Monitoring/RedGate Overall Waits/2_RedGate Overall Wait Custom Query for Alerting.md

 ## 1. Overview 📘

-This document presents a custom `T-SSQL` monitoring script intended for integration with RedGate SQL Monitor (as a Custom Metric / Alert).
+This document presents a custom `T-SQL` monitoring script intended for integration with RedGate SQL Monitor (as a Custom Metric / Alert).
 It calculates the average non-signal wait time per second over a 2‑minute interval, excluding a curated set of benign or idle wait types.

 ---